wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handleAckInv()` operates similarly to `handleFetchResp()`.
 The methods updates the ACK counter and the `responses` map, and sets `done` flag if all invalidations have been received.
-There is no state transition in `handleAckInv`, and in all cases, the front entry of the MSHR is retried.
+The state transition is performed using the table `NextState`, in which `_Inv` states will just transit back to the corresponding non-`Inv` stable states, and in all cases, the front entry of the MSHR is retried.

+Note that `handleAckInv()` does not check the in progress flag, which will cause the `GETX` event to be retried after all invalidations are received, if the block is in state `SM_Inv`.
+This will cause unnecessary retries of the `GETX` event, since `SM_Inv` blocks will transit to `SM` blocks in this method, before the front event, which is `GETX`, is retried.
+If `GETX` (which is already in the MSHR) is retried on a block in state `SM`, it will do nothing.